 Risk Mitigating action If there is a lack of financial or resource contribution from partners, it will not be possible to deliver the initiatives and deliver the associated benefits.
 Options developed in consultation with partners.
 Develop benefits framework demonstrating financial and non financial benefits accrued.
+Bid for MOPAC Crime Prevention funding If the bid for MOPAC Crime Prevention funding is unsuccessful, there will be a shortfall in the available funding for the implementation of the initiatives Bid to be aligned to MOPAC priorities.
+Seek approval from Cabinet Resources Committee for any shortfall to be met by the One Barnet Transformation Reserve.
 If benefits are obscured by other factors outside of the control of the initiatives, it may be difficult to achieve future funding.
 Develop clear evaluation framework, including secondary/ intermediate benefits.
 If there is insufficient "demand" from victims of crime or ASB for NJP or conditional cautions -there will be a low return on the initial investment to set up the initiatives.
 Initiatives will be piloted on a small scale initially limiting the likelihood of this risk.
 Robust communications and engagement plan If not enough volunteers come forward for the community coaches and NJP schemes, or are not of a high quality, the schemes will not be viable.
 Robust public engagement and recruitment process.
 High quality training programme.
 If there are a low number of referrals to schemes, this could reduce the return on investment from setting up the scheme.
 Identify clear referral criteria with partner agencies / neighbourhood justice panel.
 If initiatives require a high level of monitoring, this could increase costs and reduce the return on investment.
 Initiatives designed to require minimal monitoring by agencies.